Rybelsus Generic Name & Formulations

 History (personal or family) of medullary thyroid carcinoma.
 Multiple endocrine neoplasia syndrome type 2.

 Risk of thyroid C-cell tumors.

 Risk of thyroid C-cell tumors; inform patients of potential risk and symptoms.
 History of pancreatitis; consider other antidiabetics.
 Monitor for pancreatitis; discontinue if suspected; do not restart if confirmed.
 History of diabetic retinopathy; monitor for progression.
-Monitor renal function when initiating or escalating dose.
 History of anaphylaxis or angioedema with other GLP-1 receptor agonist.
 Discontinue if hypersensitivity reactions occur.
+Acute gallbladder disease (eg, cholelithiasis, cholecystitis).
+Perform gallbladder studies and clinical follow-up if cholelithiasis is suspected.
+Monitor renal function when initiating or escalating dose.
 Pregnancy.
 Females of reproductive potential: discontinue ≥2 months prior to planned pregnancy.
 Nursing mothers: not recommended.

 Increased risk of hypoglycemia with concomitant insulin secretagogues (eg, sulfonylureas) or insulin; may need lower dose of these.
 May affect absorption of concomitant oral drugs (delayed gastric emptying); caution.

-Nausea, abdominal pain, diarrhea, decreased appetite, vomiting, constipation; rare: pancreatitis, hypersensitivity reactions.
+Nausea, abdominal pain, diarrhea, decreased appetite, vomiting, constipation; rare: pancreatitis, acute renal injury, hypersensitivity reactions.